fbpx

 Or

-Starting with MyWorkDrive Server 5.4 or higher, run the tests in the MyWorkDrive Server Admin panel on each share using our built in test tool.
+Starting with MyWorkDrive Server 5.4 or higher, you may choose to run the tests in the MyWorkDrive Server Admin panel on each share using our built in Share test tool, instead of signing in to a client as a user.

 Special Cases – DFS and AzureFiles